Kindergarten Resources & Information

-We use the Everyday Mathematics curriculum adopted by Seattle Public Schools.
+We use the Math In Focus curriculum adopted by Seattle Public Schools.
 In kindergarten you can expect to see…

 - a problem solving approach based on everyday situations

 - key mathematical ideas repeated over time in slightly different ways